Topological defects in lattice models and affine Temperley-Lieb algebra: Lattice topological defects: crossed channel

 \section{Lattice topological defects: crossed channel}

 In this section, we formulate our lattice topological defects in terms of the affine TL algebra using the hoop operators -- the central elements $Y$ and $\bar{Y}$ introduced in the previous section -- and describe their fusion rules.
-In more mathematical terms, we show that the two elements $Y$ and $\bar{Y}$ generate an interesting subalgebra $\ZY$ in the centre of $\atl{n}(\q)$ -- the so-called symmetric centre -- we will show that $\ZY$ agrees with the algebra of symmetric Laurent polynomials in the famous Jucys-Murphy elements.
-We also show that it admits a certain basis with \textsl{non-negative integer} structure constants.
+In more mathematical terms, we prove that the center $\Z$ of $\atl{n}$ admits a certain basis with \textsl{non-negative integer} structure constants.
 Interestingly, at least for generic values of $\q$, the structure constants do not depend on~$n$ or~$\q$.
+Then we also show that $\Z$ agrees with the algebra of symmetric Laurent polynomials in the famous Jucys-Murphy elements, and give a precise relations in terms of Chebyshev polynomials of $Y$ and $\bar{Y}$.